iterative/katacoda-scenarios/basics/pipelines/step4.md

    would be inefficient.
 We can make the process a bit more efficient by checking first if there are any changes in the database, before downloading the data.
 For example we can count the number of records in a table.
-Let's modify out pipeline with this optimization.
+Let's modify our pipeline with this optimization.

    ```